ParrotSpeech.com

 Arielle and I were visiting a local park; we had walked

 three-quarters of the footpath encircling the lake.
-A large
+A large bird

-and flew into the wind.
-Her flight took her away from me
+the wind.
+Her flight took her away from me over a portion of the

-over a portion of the water and back toward some tall
+water and back toward some tall trees; as she flew, nearby

-blocked my line of sight.
-I ran and searched several blocks
+shrubs and trees farther away blocked my line of sight.
+I ran and

-man approached and showed me where Arielle was
+later, a man approached and showed me where Arielle was

 perched.
-I had overestimated how far she had flown,
+I had overestimated how far she had flown, probably

-clearly.
-Against the green needles of a pine tree, my
+green needles of a pine tree, my macaw blended in well enough

-where she was, unless one was looking directly at her.
+that it was not obvious where she was, unless one was looking

 She had landed on a tree branch more than 30 feet above

 ground.
-I called home from a house adjacent to the park
+I called home from a house adjacent to the park and

-Arielle from the tree.
-Pat arrived with my long pole, a
+from the tree.
+Pat arrived with my long pole, a T-bar perch that I

-T-bar perch that I had built, rope, and other paraphernalia.
+had built, rope, and other paraphernalia.
+The pole extended to

-The pole extended to 20 feet and, with a T-perch attached
+20 feet and, with a T-perch attached the total length was about

-the total length was about two feet longer.
-Held at arm's
+two feet longer.
+Held at arm's length above my head, I could

-above the ground.
-Thirty feet was not high enough.
+reach greater than 30 feet above the ground.
+Thirty feet was not

 The man who helped me suggested that I could use a

 table to secure additional height.
-I improvised a four-foot
+I improvised a four-foot ladder

-and stood on it.
-Reaching upwards upon tiptoes, I could
+it.
+Reaching upwards upon tiptoes, I could hoist the bar of the

-hoist the bar of the T-perch level with the branch upon
+T-perch level with the branch upon which Arielle stood.

 I strained to lift and counter the torque exerted by the

 pole as I held it above my head.
-A group of bystanders
+A group of bystanders gathered

-my weight frustrating my ability to control the rescue
+my ability to control the rescue device.
+It was challenging to

-device.
-It was challenging to control the motion as a
+control the motion as a

 small movement near the fulcrum caused a much larger